-End of cycle signal
+End-of-cycle signal

 The dryer sounds a signal to let you know when the cycle is finished.
-The signal is not adjustable but can be turned off (on some models).
+The signal cannot be turned off and is not adjustable (unless you have an End-of-Cycle Signal selector).

-The signal is helpful when you are drying permanent press, synthetics, and other items that should be taken out as soon as the dryer stops.
+The signal is helpful when you are drying permanent press, synthetics and other items that should be taken out as soon as the dryer stops.

-If your model has an End of Cycle Signal selector:
+If your model has an End-of-Cycle Signal selector:

-- Turn the End of Cycle Signal selector to ON if you desire a signal to let you know when the cycle is finished. - Turn the End of Cycle Signal selector to OFF if you do not desire a signal when the cycle is finished.
+- Turn the End-of-Cycle Signal selector to ON if you desire a signal to let you know when the cycle is finished. - Turn the End-of-Cycle Signal selector to OFF if you do not desire a signal when the cycle is finished.

-Selecting a cycle
+Selecting a cycle-temperature

-You will find the information you need to make correct drying decisions in this section.
+The information you need to make correct cycle and temperature decisions is given in this section.

-- Pages 7 and 8: Use these pages to find additional information about drying cycles that may be on your model. - Pages 9 to 11: Find the page that has a control panel similar to yours.
-Use this page to guide you when making drying selections.
+- Pages 8-10: Use these pages to find additional information about drying cycles that may be on your model. - Pages 11-14: Find the page that has a control panel similar to yours.
+Use this page to quickly locate cycle and temperature information about your model.